ncc-erp/ncc-erp-hrm-v2/README.md

 # HRMv2
 ## Overview
-**Human Resource Management** (HRM) is a tool to help businesses manage and develop human resources comprehensively.
-HRM helps to manage employee information from recruitment to onboarding, training, improving, and promoting.
-Based on complete and detailed data, enterprises can effectively evaluate and define their human resource development strategy.
+**Human Resource Management** (HRM) is a comprehensive software solution designed to assist businesses in efficiently managing and developing their human resources.
+With its wide range of functionalities, HRM enables organizations to streamline employee information, encompassing essential details such as basic information, debts, refunds, penalties, bonuses, benefit, and payroll.
+From the initial stages of recruitment and onboarding to ongoing training, performance improvement, and promotions, HRM facilitates a seamless process.
+By leveraging the power of comprehensive and detailed employee data, businesses can effectively evaluate performance, identify areas for improvement, and strategically define their human resource development strategies.
+HRM serves as a valuable tool for optimizing workforce management and driving organizational success..

 ## Table of Contents
 - [Getting Started](#getting-started)